petaverse-cloud/pv-docs-site/docs/devices/4-general-information/attaching.md

 **Step 5:** Check for Secure Attachment

-Check if the Petority tag is securely attached to the collar, ensuring that the tag won't easily come off.
-Gently tug on the tag to confirm that it stays securely in the desired position.
+Check if the Petority Tag is securely attached to the collar, ensuring that the Tag won't easily come off.
+Gently tug on the Tag to confirm that it stays securely in the desired position.

 **Step 6:** Activate Petority

-Following the Petority product instructions, [activate the tag](/docs/devices/getting-started/device-activate) and ensure all relevant information is correctly input.
+Following the Petority product instructions, [activate the Tag](/docs/devices/getting-started/device-activate) and ensure all relevant information is correctly input.
 This way, it will be easier to locate your pet if it goes missing.

 **Important Tips:**

-+ In extremely cold weather, ensure that the Petority tag and collar can withstand low temperatures.
++ In extremely cold weather, ensure that the Petority tTag and collar can withstand low temperatures.
-+ Regularly check for wear and tear on the tag and collar to ensure they remain in good working condition.
++ Regularly check for wear and tear on the Tag and collar to ensure they remain in working condition.

 By correctly wearing Petority, you provide your pet with a safe and effective means of identification, making it easier to locate them at any time.